nulib-oer/lantern/source/drafts/online-workflow.md

 :::

-- Open the `metadata.yml` file to view the available metadata fields.
+1. Open the `metadata.yml` file to view the available metadata fields.

 ![Screenshot of the first few lines of the "metadata.yml" file](ow_metadata.png)

-- To edit the file with your textbook's information, click on the pencil icon labelled "Edit this File" near the right side of the screen
+2. To edit the file with your textbook's information, click on the pencil icon labelled "Edit this File" near the right side of the screen

 ![Screenshot of the editing icon](ow_edit-this-file.png)

-- Use GitHub's online text editor to replace the [placeholder metadata values with your textbook's information](#metadata-in-yaml) (or any information to test it out).
+3. Use GitHub's online text editor to replace the [placeholder metadata values with the information for your textbook](#metadata-in-yaml) (or any information to test it out).
 You can also delete any metadata fields you are not using, for example: `contributor`.

-- When you're finished with your edits, scroll to the bottom of the page to the "Commit changes" form.
+4. When you're finished with your edits, scroll to the bottom of the page to the "Commit changes" form.

 ![Screenshot of the commit changes form](ow_commit.png)

 ::: box :::

 This form will help you create a _commit_ in your repository.
-A commmit is a snapshot of a repository.
+A commit is a snapshot of a repository.
 Each commit is an opportunity to briefly log the purpose of your changes to the repository, which is helpful for keeping track of the project's development.

 :::

-- When you're ready to make the commit, you can keep the default setting for committing directly to the `main` branch.
+5. When you're ready to make the commit, you can keep the default setting for committing directly to the `main` branch.

-- Click on the "Commit changes" button.
+6. Click on the "Commit changes" button.

 This action will trigger a few things for your new textbook:

 - Your textbook is built as a website as well as several additional output formats: PDF, LaTeX, EPUB, and DOCX
 - These files are saved to a new "branch" in your repository called `gh-pages`

 The `gh-pages` branch of your repository acts as your web server, where every file in this branch can be made accessible via the URL of your textbook.
 The URL for your textbook is created, by default, using this pattern: `https://USERNAME.github.io/REPOSITORY-NAME`